1. About

 A blue, green and black banner showing the Canada Council for the Arts tree logo and “APM 2025 APA” written in white.

-The Canada Council for the Arts’ next Annual Public Meeting (APM) will be held at 4 pm (EDT) on March 19, 2025.
+The Canada Council for the Arts’ Annual Public Meeting (APM) took place on March 19, 2025.

-This year’s APM will be presented in front of a live audience at Council offices, in Ottawa, and livestreamed online.
+The 2025 APM was presented in front of a live audience at Council offices, in Ottawa, and livestreamed online.

-Jesse Wente, Chair of the Board, and Michelle Chawla, Director and CEO of the Council, will share insights on Canada’s arts scene, an overview of upcoming initiatives and updates on the Council’s strategic priorities.
+Jesse Wente, Chair of the Board, and Michelle Chawla, Director and CEO of the Council, shared insights on Canada’s arts scene, an overview of upcoming initiatives and updates on the Council’s strategic priorities.

 Read the speeches delivered by Jesse Wente, Chair of the Board and Michelle Chawla, Canada Council Director and CEO.